justjosias/zang/README.md

 The core library (all there is right now) is very low-level.
 There are no dynamic allocations and the API is on the level of assembly programming (check out the "paint" functions in the examples).
 If I add higher level features, such as a declarative graph of audio modules, or a parsed text format representing arrangements or songs, they will be in separate libraries.

+## Goal
+My goals for the core library:
+* Small set of standard generators and filters
+* Total modularity (single-purpose modules with controllable inputs)
+* Clean API (somehow get rid of stuff like `paintControlledFrequencyAndPhase`)
+* Ability to play music
+* Ability to provide sound effects for a game
+* Idiomatic Zig API
+* Lean inner loops
+* Overall small codebase
+* Documentation

+The library is currently 1400 lines of code.
+A lot of the above is already in there, although it needs to be cleaned up.
+And it already contains some fat that could be trimmed.
+I don't see the library getting much bigger than say 2500 lines of code, assuming not many more modules are added.

+What needs the most work is how to make tracks or songs.
+Currently, songs contain notes that set a frequency.
+That's it.
+The notes should be able to set other parameters.
+And then you should also be able to make tracks containing curves instead of notes, e.g. something to alter a filter cutoff over a long period of time.

 ## Examples
 All the examples use SDL2.